Title IX Sexual Misconduct Policy

 Written Appeal Submissions

 As noted, upon its receipt of the Notice of Appeal, the Title IX Coordinator will notify the parties in writing that the appeal has been filed and that the appeal procedures have commenced and will be overseen by the Appeal Officer described below.
-The parties shall have seven (7) business days from the date of the Title IX Coordinator’s notice to submit written statements in support of, or challenging, the outcome of the determination(s) reached, as well as responding statements to the other party’s submission and/or bases to counter-appeal.
+The notification shall set forth a timeframe by which the parties have to submit written statements in support of, or challenging, the outcome of the determination(s) reached, as well as responding statements to the other party’s submission and/or bases to counter-appeal.

 Review by Appeal Officer

-An Appeal Officer appointed by the President of the University, whom was not involved or participants in the underlying proceedings, will review any appeals.
-The Appeal Officer shall be an individual who is specifically trained on the definition of sexual harassment, the scope of the University’s Programs or Activities, the evidentiary standards applicable at the Live Hearing and relevant to the Responsibility Determination, and the need to preside over the appeal without prejudgment of the facts, conflicts of interest, or bias.
+The Title IX Coordinator shall appoint an Appeal Officer, whom was not involved or participated in the underlying proceedings, to review any appeals.
+The Appeal Officer shall be an individual who is specifically trained on the definition of sex discrimination and sex-based harassment, the scope of the University’s Programs or Activities, the evidentiary standards applicable at the Live Hearing and relevant to the Responsibility Determination, and the need to preside over the appeal without prejudgment of the facts, conflicts of interest, or bias.

 Appeals are not intended to be full re-hearings (de novo review) of the allegations.
 Rather, the Appeal Officer will consider only the parties’ written submissions, the record of the Investigation and Live Hearing, the Responsibility Determination or dismissal, and pertinent documentation regarding the grounds for appeal.

 The standard of review of the appeal may vary based upon the grounds for the appeal.
-However, on most questions the Decision-Maker’s determination will be entitled to deference.
-An appeal is not an opportunity for the Appeal Officer to substitute its judgment for that of the original Decision-Maker merely because they disagree with its finding and/or sanctions.
+However, on most questions the Decision-Makers’ determination will be entitled to deference.
+An appeal is not an opportunity for the Appeal Officer to substitute its judgment for that of the original Decision-Makers merely because they disagree with its finding and/or sanctions.

 The Appeal Officer may take the following actions after considering an appeal:

-• Remand the matter to the original Decision-Maker to be reheard in whole or part.
-At the discretion of the Appeal Officer, a different Decision-Maker may be designated;
+• Remand the matter to the original Decision-Makers to be reheard in whole or part.
+At the discretion of the Appeal Officer, different Decision-Makers may be designated;

 • Affirm the original decision and/or sanctions;